 - Self-forming groups by genre – During the conference, attendees will have the opportunity to meet with other attendees who share a similar focus, so that you can potentially join or create a local writer’s group.
 We suggest that groups form in the following genres: memoir, fiction, sermons and theology, children’s, and poetry.
 If you are interested in moderating a group, or proposing a different group, please contact [email protected].

-- Access to Freebies! – (in case you haven’t found them already) including our Book Launch Best Practices, Spiritual Writers’ Resource Guide, Nonfiction Book Proposal Guidelines, Video Presentation: Marketing 101 for Spiritual Writers, and Video Presentation : How to Build Your Own Podcast Program.
+- Access to Freebies! – (in case you haven’t found them already) including our Book Launch Best Practices, Spiritual Writers’ Resource Guide, Nonfiction Book Proposal Guidelines, many free Video Presentations including Platform Building 101 for Spiritual Writers and How to Build Your Own Podcast Program.

 Return to main conference page.